grame-cncm/faustwebsite/_posts/2017-08-18-using-webaudio-api.markdown

 Thus an automatic software strategy which consists in adding FTZ code in all recursive loops has been implemented in the Faust compiler.
 To activate it, the **-ftz** compilation parameter must be used at compilation time.

-The **-ftz 1** mode adds a test in each recursive loop which uses the *fabs* function and a treshold to detect subnormal samples (slower).
+The **-ftz 1** mode adds a test in each recursive loop which uses the *fabs* function and a threshold to detect subnormal samples (slower).
 The **-ftz 2** mode adds a test in each recursive loop which uses a mask to detect subnormal samples (faster).

 Use for example the following line to active software denormal handing when using **faust2wasm** tool: